 This surreal cave system in Ontario is an explorer's dream

-What would summer be without a little adventure?
-As the province continues to open up and more regions enter Stage 3, it feels a bit more ok to start planning road trips, weekend getaways, or just a day trip outside of the city.
+What would the end of summer be without a little adventure?
+As the province keeps an eye on the 4th wave, it still feels ok to plan road trips, weekend getaways, or just a day trip outside of the city.

 If you're a nature junkie, the Bruce Caves Conservation Area, just three hours from Toronto, is the perfect escape.
 This intricate cave system in Wiarton offers some of the best spelunking in the province.